Music Theory

 - 0 comments

-The major II-V-I sequence is the most common chord progression used in jazz music but also in a whole number of styles of music as pop, rock, blues, country.
-This theoretical element is a must know for any guitarist who wants to learn the jazz language.
+The major 2 5 1 sequence is the most common chord progression used in jazz music but also in a whole number of styles of music as pop, rock, blues, country.

-The 2-5-1 progression is present in many jazz standards (Summertime, Autumn leaves, Blue bossa, All the things you are and many more), this is why it is very important to master it.
+It is present in many jazz standards (Summertime, Autumn leaves, Blue bossa, All the things you are and many more), this is why it is very important to master it.

 -

-Harmonized Major Scale - Guitar Lesson With Shapes and Charts
+Harmonization Of The Major Scale - Guitar Lesson With Shapes and Charts

 - By jazz-guitar-licks